It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - There are many real world examples of unobtainium, perhaps making this one Truth in Television.
 While the ideas of Mithril and Vibranium actually existing on our earth may be laughable, the idea of a mineral/resource that is near impossible to obtain is almost a historical trope.

-- When Aluminium was first discovered, it was considered unobtainium, because of the great difficulty in making it.
+- When Aluminium was first discovered, it was considered unobtainium, because although it's actually the most common metallic element on Earth, it was very difficult to extract from its ores.
 Hence, The Washington Monument was capped with a pyramidal ingot of pure aluminum, Napoleon III's sets of dinnerware made from aluminum, and the statue of Anteros in London.
-Then people discovered an easy way to make aluminium, and it stopped being unobtainium.
+Then Hall (and, independently, Héroult) discovered an easy way to make aluminium, and it stopped being unobtainium two years later with the construction of the first large-scale aluminum refining plant.

 - Astatine: it was estimated that the amount of astatine in the planet barely can be gathered in a spoon, with around 30 grams existing on the entire Earth at any one time.
 This is because it is a product of radioactive decay, but is radioactive itself, with a half-life of 8.3 hours before decaying to lead.